Buffalo Chicken Dip (AIP, Paleo, Whole30)

 1.It’s very unique.

 This is not your average buffalo chicken dip!
-To make it autoimmune protocol compliant (and Michelle friendly) nightshade free, so no traditional red spices were used in the original recipe.
+To make it autoimmune protocol compliant and nightshade-free, so no traditional red spices were used in the original recipe.
 I have a modification for nightshade eaters in this recipe, but the base recipe itself has some unconventional ingredients to make it more like a buffalo chicken dip.

 2. You can use it as a main dish as well.